-Music file sharing was probably the first major legal issue for the internet, arising even before concerns over private data and public safety.
+Music file-sharing was the first major legal challenge for the internet, arising even before concerns over private data and public safety.

-Artists, record labels and the public all fought each other over whether music should be freely available or tightly controlled, and the music industry waged war on pirates.
-This, of course, encouraged the pirates to fight back, and 20 years later we’re still in the thick of the legal wrangle.
+In the early 2000s, artists, record labels and the public all fought each other over whether music should be freely available or tightly controlled, and the music industry waged war on pirates.
+This, of course, encouraged the pirates to fight back, and over a decade later, we’re still in the thick of the legal wrangle.

 The good news for the average consumer is that this controversy led to a barrage of illegal and legal music download services hitting the market, and we were suddenly swamped with content.
 From file-sharing sites like Napster to official bodies like iTunes, everybody wanted a piece of the action.

 Like video, there are two ways of listening to music online: You can either download it (save it to your computer) or you can stream it (listen to it online).